HullRyan/IonicNotesApp/README.md

   - Tested UI on platforms with varying sizes (Web, Android, iOS, Windows)
 - Review: Missing functionality for complex data in note,  notification control and settings
   - Added user stories based on feedback
+    - Needed: Color tag functionality and control
+    - Needed: Advanced Text Editor in place for Note body
     - Needed: Notifications view page
-    - Needed: Advanced Text Editor in place for Note body
     - Needed: Updated database collection and fields for search and sorting

 ### Sprint 3: (4/27/2021 - 5/5/2021) :eyes: